W3RGA's Homepage

 During the COVID lockdown in 2020 I decided to learn a little HTML and build a simple homepage.

-Fresh out of high school in 2000, I joined the Bingaman & Son Lumber team.
-Over the years, I’ve worked in many roles across the company, and since 2015 I have been serving as the night-shift production supervisor at the main Kreamer headquarters.
+In the spring of 2000, I joined the Bingaman & Son Lumber team.
+Over the years, I’ve worked in many roles across the company, and since 2014 I have been serving as the night-shift production supervisor at the main Kreamer headquarters.

 We are a global supplier of premium hardwood products.
-I feel very fortunate to have been part of such a great company for more than 25 years.
+I feel very fortunate to be part of such a great company for over 26 years now.

 Station